carlosmoliv/language-boost-api/README.md

 ## :rocket: About the project

-A Node.js REST API for a courses platform, that I'm developing from scratch for study purposes.

 My approach involves applying Test-Driven Development (TDD), Clean Architecture, Clean Code, Design Patterns, and SOLID principles.
 I'm adhering to the Classic School of TDD (also known as Detroit/Chicago), focusing on testing behavior rather than implementation details.
 This project aims to enhance my understanding of best practices in software development.

 ## :bookmark: Some References